iruka-/UEFI_Basic64/README.md

 Remove now unneeded functions and files

 Add PEEK/POKE support for pointers, arrays, and strings.
 Add 8-bit PEEK/POKES as well as possibly 16 bit.
+POKE and PEEK both work (Peek needs parantheses with spacing, such as PEEK( 1000 ), same with the ABS() function).
+I added the actual POKE functionality.
+Ocassionally when I poke I get a "How?" message.